thiagomgo/ansible-role-awslogs/README.md

 ## Role Variables

-This role only uses one variable, `awslogs_logs`, which is a dictionary comprised of the following items:
+This role only uses two variables, `awslogs_region` and `awslogs_logs`, which is a dictionary comprised of the following items:

 ```yaml